blndgs/protocol_registry/docs/00_protocol.md

 ## Implementation Considerations

-1. Flexibility: By providing an `Initialize` method, each protocol can perform necessary setup actions, which might include establishing network connections, fetching contract addresses, or loading ABIs.
+1. Flexibility: each protocol can perform necessary setup actions in their constructors as they wish, which might include establishing network connections, fetching contract addresses, or loading ABIs.

 2. Dynamic Interaction: The `GetABI` method allows client code to interact dynamically with the protocol’s contract without hardcoding function calls, making the interface adaptable to future changes in the contract.

 3. Action and Validation: `GenerateCalldata` and `Validate` take an action and parameters, offering the flexibility to support a wide range of operations without changing the interface.
 This approach accommodates custom actions that may be specific to certain protocols.

 4. Supported Assets: By including a method `GetSupportedAssets` to fetch supported assets per chain, `IsSupportedAsset` validates if the asset is supported and balance function `GetBalance` to provide the balance of an address per protocol can provide necessary information for client applications or other services that need to display or utilize asset data dynamically.